naver/lucy-xss-filter/README.md

 ## Lucy-XSS : XssFilter, XssPreventer
-Lucy-XSS to provide a defense library of two ways(XssFilter, XssPreventer) to protect Web applications from XSS attacks.
+Lucy-XSS to provide a defense module of two ways to protect Web applications from XSS attacks.
 Using the Lucy-XSS Filter, it is possible to apply the security policy of the standard.
-Of course, if you want, it is possible to change the standard of the company.
+Of course if you want, it is possible to change the standard of the company.
 (The current default standard is Navercorp.)

 ## XssFilter
 - Java-based library that supports the method of setting the white-list to protect the web application.